 Why Doesn’t My Body Absorb Water If I Experience Diarrhea?

 Diarrhea speeds up intestinal transit time, reducing the opportunity for water to be absorbed.
-This rapid movement prevents proper hydration and often leads to significant fluid loss, causing dehydration even if you drink plenty of water.
+This rapid movement prevents proper hydration and often leads to significant fluid and electrolyte loss, causing dehydration even if you drink plenty of water.

 Conclusion – Why Doesn’t My Body Absorb Water?

-Poor water absorption stems from complex interactions between digestive health issues like celiac disease or IBD; electrolyte imbalances; medication effects; kidney dysfunction; and lifestyle factors disrupting normal physiological processes.
+Poor water absorption stems from complex interactions between digestive health issues like celiac disease or IBD; electrolyte imbalances; medication effects; kidney dysfunction; diarrhea; and lifestyle factors disrupting normal physiological processes.

 Understanding these mechanisms reveals why simply drinking more isn’t always enough if underlying problems remain unaddressed.